MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/original-invoice-numbers-credit-notes.md

 [!include [banner](../includes/preview-banner.md)]

+In some countries, ...
-This topic explains how to set up and print original invoice numbers in credit notes.
+This topic explains how to set up and print references to original invoices in credit notes.

 ## Prerequisites